ANU is smoke-free

-In maintaining a smoke-free campus the ANU is seeking to encourage and support people to quit smoking and to protect vulnerable members of our community from incidental exposure to tobacco smoke.
+In maintaining a smoke-free campus, ANU is seeking to encourage and support people to quit smoking and to protect vulnerable members of our community from incidental exposure to tobacco smoke.

-People who choose to smoke are encouraged to be considerate of their colleagues and classmates by restricting their smoking to the DOSA but to also consider their own health by accessing supports to reduce or ideally quit their use of tobacco products.
-For further information go to Frequently Asked Questions and Staff and Student Supports.
+People who choose to smoke are encouraged to be considerate of their colleagues and classmates by smoking off campus, and to also consider their own health by accessing support to reduce or ideally quit their use of tobacco products.
+For further information go to Frequently Asked Questions and Staff and Student Support.